ethanjli/ublue-forklift-sysext-demo/README.md

 system.
 You can also confirm that the `docker` and `dive` commands do not exist yet, by trying to run those commands.

+Next, you should reboot (or if you're *really* impatient and don't want to reboot, run `sudo forklift-stage-apply-systemd`).

-Next, you should then see new extensions if you run `systemd-sysext status`.
-You should also see:
+Next, you should then see new system extensions if you run `systemd-sysext status`.
+You should also see that:

-- That a new service named `hello-world-extension` ran successfully, if you check its status with `systemctl status hello-world-extension.service`, and that a script at `/usr/bin/hello-world-extension` exists.
-That script and that systemd service are provided by the `hello-world` extension exported by the Forklift pallet `github.com/ethanjli/pallet-example-exports`.
+- A new service named `hello-world-extension` ran successfully, if you check its status with `systemctl status hello-world-extension.service`; and a script at `/usr/bin/hello-world-extension` now exists.
+This script and this systemd service are provided by the `hello-world` extension exported by the Forklift pallet `github.com/ethanjli/pallet-example-exports`.
-- That the `docker` systemd service is running, if you check its status with `systemctl status docker.service`.
+- The `docker` systemd service is now running, if you check its status with `systemctl status docker.service`.
-- That if you run `sudo docker image pull alpine:latest` and `sudo docker image ls`, you pull the Docker container image for `alpine:latest`; similarly, you can use Docker however you want.
+- If you run `sudo docker image pull alpine:latest` and `sudo docker image ls`, you will have pulled the Docker container image for `alpine:latest`; similarly, you can use Docker however you want.
-- That if you run `sudo dive alpine:latest`, you can use [dive](https://github.com/wagoodman/dive) to browse the container image for the `alpine:latest` Docker container image.
+- If you run `sudo dive alpine:latest`, you can use [dive](https://github.com/wagoodman/dive) to browse/inspect the contents/structure of the `alpine:latest` Docker container image.

 You can switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command;
-it will totally replace the contents of `~/.local/share/forklift/pallet` and create a new staged pallet bundle in the stage store.
-Each time you run `forklift pallet switch` or `forklift pallet stage`, forklift will create a new staged pallet bundle in the stage store (which is at both `~/.local/share/forklift/stages` and `/var/lib/forklift/stages`).
+it will totally replace the contents of `~/.local/share/forklift/pallet` and create a new staged pallet bundle in the stage store (which is at both `~/.local/share/forklift/stages` and `/var/lib/forklift/stages`).
+Each time you run `forklift pallet switch` or `forklift pallet stage`, `forklift` will create a new staged pallet bundle in the stage store.
 You can query and modify the state of your stage store by running `forklift stage show` and by running other subcommands of `forklift stage`; if you just run `forklift stage`, it will print some information about the available subcommands.

 ## Modify a pallet and use it